ParthrChandurkar/AI-Based-Network-Route-Optimizer/README.md

 ### AI-Enhanced Weight Formula

-The key insight behind this project is a single formula that combines physical distance with predicted risk:
+The key insight behind this project is a single sole formula that combines physical distance with predicted risk:

 ```
 ai_weight = distance + (failure_probability × penalty_factor)